This is Post 7 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 To counter the misunderstanding that often surrounds Mindfulness practice, it needs to be emphasised that Consciousness is completely natural to us and ever-present.
 When we ‘develop’ it, we do not so much cultivate it as progressively remove the obstacles to it in our psychological patterning.
 But even this does not necessarily require direct effort.
 Rather our embodiment of Consciousness is best achieved by appreciating, valuing, and responding to the naturally arising desire for it.

-I shall be returning in future articles to this important distinction between the universal Consciousness which is ever-present, unchanging, and cannot be cultivates, and the experience of embodied Consciousness, or Presence, which is developed effortlessly, as we learn to rest as that universal Consciousness.
-The attitude of effortlessness is an important characteristic of the process.
+I shall be returning in future articles to this important distinction between the universal Consciousness which is ever-present, unchanging, and cannot be cultivated, and the experience of embodied Consciousness, or Presence, which is developed – developed seemingly effortlessly, as we learn to rest receptively in, and ‘as’, that universal Consciousness.
+The attitude of receptivity is an important characteristic of the process.
 In general we can say that, that which is cultivated by a great effort of will is not Consciousness.

-Once we have been truly recognised Consciousness, we naturally choose to rest as Consciousness, either in meditation, or in the midst of the activities of life as we practice Mindfulness.
-And when we rest as Consciousness regularly – even just for short moments whenever we remember – we inevitably reach a point where the choice to remember Consciousness is automatic and no longer even chosen.
+Once we have been truly recognised Consciousness, we naturally choose to rest ‘as’ Consciousness, either in meditation, or in the midst of the activities of life as we practice Mindfulness.
+And when we rest as Consciousness regularly – even just for short moments whenever we remember – we inevitably reach a point where the choice to remember Consciousness is automatic and no longer chosen.
 Rather we find that, having consistently chosen to enter the stream of the evolutionary energy of Consciousness, we are being swept along by the flow of that transpersonal force.
-There is a dimension of the neuroplasticity, or neurological brain training, in the establishment of this recognition of Consciousness – but there are much deeper energetic processes at work, which I shall be exploring systematically and in detail later in this series of ‘Meditation Guidance’ posts.
+There is a dimension of the neuroplasticity, or neurological brain-training, in the establishment of this recognition of Consciousness – but there are much deeper energetic processes at work, which I shall be exploring systematically and in detail in further articles.

 Consciousness beyond the Brain